Beverly Gray: Beverly Gray at the World's Fair

 Beverly Gray at the World's Fair, the sixth work by Blank, was issued for a short window from 1935 to 1938 before being dropped from the series.
 Because of fears that the book's setting would seem dated, publication of World's Fair was ceased after Grosset & Dunlap acquired the rights to the Beverly Gray books in 1938.
 Due to this limited printing run it is the scarcest of the 26 books.

 World's Fair sees Beverly travel with a coterie of friends to the 1933–34 Chicago World's Fair.
 After Lois departs to Paris, where she has won "an art contest" with "a year's free study" as the prize, Lenora and Connie travel by train to visit Virginia, who lives in Chicago with her aunt and uncle.
-Although Beverly initially has to stay behind and work, the very next day her editor assigns her to write "a series of feature articles" on the fair for "the Sunday magazine section."
-She flies out that day with Larry, who is coincidentally headed to Chicago, "and then points West," for his work with the Secret Service.
+Although Beverly initially has to stay behind and work, the very next day her editor assigns her to write "a series of feature articles" on the fair for "the Sunday magazine section".
+She flies out that day with Larry, who is coincidentally headed to Chicago, "and then points West", for his work with the Secret Service.

 Some days after joining forces in Chicago, the four girls witness the murder of a high diver, Paul Graham, during a show at the lagoon theater.
-Paul fails to surface following his "famous three somersault dive," and it emerges that he was "shot with a high powered air rifle."
+Paul fails to surface following his "famous three somersault dive", and it emerges that he was "shot with a high powered air rifle".
 Suspicion falls on John Cummings, described as the "best friend" of the Grahams and their late uncle, and for whom Beverly harbors immediate misgivings.
-"There is something about him that makes me mistrust him," she tells Lenora.
-"He reminds me of a snake."
-Lenora resolves to "follow him like his shadow" with her "Cine-Kodak eight," and soon thereafter films him loosening the wires on a trapeze about to be used by Paul's sister, June.
+Lenora think that "there is something about him" and she mistrusts him.
+Lenora resolves to "follow him like his shadow" with her "Ciné-Kodak eight", and soon thereafter films him loosening the wires on a trapeze about to be used by Paul's sister, June.
 Before the girls can take the footage to the police, Paul's brother George is attacked by lion and suffers a "few scratches" after somebody "file[s] the lock" on a lion cage where he works as a trainer.
-(This is not the last lion attack in the book, for towards the end of the book another one manages to slip out and sink its claws "deep into [Beverly's] shoulder" before it can be subdued.)
+This is not the last lion attack in the book, for towards the end of the book another one manages to slip out and sink its claws "deep into [Beverly's] shoulder" before it can be subdued.
 Despite the footage Cummings remains free, leading Beverly and Lenora to sneak into his hotel room in search of evidence.
 Hidden inside his chimney they discover a violin case, empty except for a single bullet.